 However, brands that have continued to thrive during the pandemic had already put operational systems, which established supply chain resilience, such as partnering with a tech-enabled 3PL like ShipBob, which offers access to technology, expertise, and premium customer support.

 The pandemic is only one example of how important it is to stay agile.
 Other events such geopolitical changes (e.g., Brexit and the US-China trade war) and natural disasters can impact your supply chain at any time.

 To stay agile, it’s important to partner with expertise that can support your supply chain.
-From diversifying your carrier network to working with multiple manufacturers or suppliers, to outsourcing fulfillment to a 3PL.
+From diversifying your courier network to working with multiple manufacturers or suppliers, to outsourcing fulfilment to a 3PL.

 “ShipBob helped Black Claw keep orders flowing and saved us on shipping costs so that we could continue to authentically help our community throughout COVID.
 They feel like a partner.”